FixedEffects/FixedEffectModels.jl/README.md

 The function `reg` estimates linear models with
-  - high dimensional categorical variable (avoiding the construction of a design matrix with many dummy variables).
+  - high dimensional categorical variable.
+It avoids the construction of a design matrix composed of many dummy variables.
   - instrumental variables (via 2SLS)
   - robust standard errors (White or clustered)